 Figure 10 – Headphone type and chosen listening level [b-Portnuff]

+In recent years, particularly in developed countries, a rapid shift in headphone use from simple wired headphones to digital ones, including wireless (Bluetooth) headphones, that include digital radio transceivers, amplifiers, and signal processing.
+This enables improvements in safe listening in several ways that reduce errors in sound dose calculations and, as such, are encouraged:

+– It allows manufacturers to tune the sensitivity response of their products in ways not possible in purely acoustic headphones without electronics.
+As such, it is expected that the variation in headphone sensitivity response of such devices is, or will be, less than for wired headphones and will converge on the maximum allowed by [EN 50332-2].

+– Such circuitry enables a handshake between a PAS and the connected headphone that can communicate the headphone’s sensitivity characteristics to the PAS.

+– The signal processing capabilities of the headphone may be used to calculate dose or rate of change of dose with time.
+This may be transmitted to the dosimetry function of a connected PAS or of an app that the headphone manufacturer may have made available for installation on a PAS such as a smartphone.

 This aspect is for further study.

 6.2.2 Note on individuality

-Individual differences are because the dimensions of the ear canal determine the frequency of the maximum amplitude of the ear canal resonance.
+Individual differences in the dimensions of the ear canal affect the frequency and amplitude of the ear canal resonance.

 That consideration of factors such as height and gender differences as well as the head circumference of an individual or even the measurement of the resonance characteristics of the ear canal of an individual will lead to alleviating the individual differences is strongly suggested by the hitherto medical practices.